Fire Sprinkler System Installation

 We refer to the electrical drawings for the project and use these in our design in order to ensure that there is no conflict between the sprinkler head positions and light positions.
 In the case of down lights, we will ensure that the fire sprinkler heads are symmetrical with the electrical design wherever possible.
 Scaled drawings are always issued to our customers for approval prior to commencement of 1st fix.

-Protection of Pipes During Construction
+Protection of Sprinklers During Construction

 Once the pipework is in position, the sprinkler heads are connected and yellow temporary plastic covers are left in place for protection during the continuing build process.
-There is a very small amount of adjustment available for the fire sprinkler heads so it is important that we are told what the overall thickness of the ceiling finish will be.
+There is a only a very small amount of adjustment available for the fire sprinkler heads so it is important that we are told what the overall thickness of the ceiling finish will be.

 The system can now be pressure tested and left at pressure until we are called back at 2nd fix stage.